Search the Ulster Covenant

 Before you start

-To carry out a search, input the search criteria in the appropriate field(s) and click on the Find button.
+To carry out a search, input the search criteria in the right field(s) and click on the find button.
 The Ulster Covenant can be searched by any of the following, but Surname is the most straightforward and, therefore, the recommended method:

-Addresses can be difficult to search because in some cases the name of a town is given but not the street, whereas in others the street name is given, but no town.
+Addresses can be difficult to search because in some cases the name of a town is given but not the street, but in others the street name is given, but no town.

 Searching is also possible by Parliamentary Division, District and Agent in Charge, although this can be difficult because of lack of consistency in the original recording method.

 You may enter more than one search criterion.
 Refining your search is recommended in order to restrict results to a manageable number.
 For example, searching simply on surname for 'Wilson', returns more than 5,500 hits, but searching for surname 'Wilson' and forename 'Joseph' would return 106 hits.

 A 'wildcard' feature has been built into the search facility.
 This feature may help you to find a name or address when you are unsure of the spelling.
 For example, inputting 'Bally' in the address field will retrieve addresses such as Ballymena, Ballymoney, Ballycross.
 The wildcard feature is built into each of the following search fields: Surname, Forename and Address.

 Sort Search Results

 Sort options are available on the search the covenant page.
 You can sort your search results alphabetically, by surname, forename, gender, address, parliamentary division, district, place of signing or agent in charge.
 Results can be organised into ascending or descending order.

 Selecting the Clear button resets all search fields to their default values.